griptape-ai/griptape/docs/griptape-framework/structures/observability.md

 observability_driver = GriptapeCloudObservabilityDriver(service_name="hot-fire")

 with Observability(observability_driver=observability_driver):
     # Important!
-Only code within this block be subject to observability
+Only code within this block is subject to observability
     agent = Agent()
     agent.run("Name the five greatest rappers of all time")
 ```